By

 The Long Shadow of SAD in Maine

 Seasonal Affective Disorder, a type of depression that’s related to changes in seasons, casts a long shadow over many Maine residents.
-As the Pine Tree State endures some of the longest, darkest winters in the continental United States, it’s no surprise that SAD rates here surpass national averages.
+As the Pine Tree State endures some of the longest, darkest winters in the continental United States, it’s no surprise that SAD tends to be more common here than in southern states.
+SAD becomes more prevalent the farther north you live, and people in New England are more likely to develop it than people in warmer, sunnier regions like Florida or Texas (source).

 SAD typically begins in late fall or early winter and subsides during the sunnier days of spring and summer.
-Symptoms can include feelings of depression, low energy, sleep problems, changes in appetite or weight, difficulty concentrating, and feelings of hopelessness.
+Symptoms can include feelings of depression, low energy, sleep problems, changes in appetite or weight, difficulty concentrating, and feelings of hopelessness (source).

 When Darkness Meets Dependence: The SAD-Addiction Connection

 The relationship between SAD and addiction is a complex one, rooted in both psychological and physiological factors.
-Many individuals struggling with SAD may turn to substances as a form of self-medication, seeking temporary relief from the persistent low mood and lack of energy that characterize the disorder.
+Many individuals struggling with SAD may turn to substances as a form of self-medication, seeking temporary relief from the persistent low mood and lack of energy that characterize the disorder (source).

 Unique Challenges in the Maine Context